UniMath/agda-unimath/src/synthetic-homotopy-theory/universal-property-pushouts.lagda.md

 #### Extending pushouts by equivalences on the left

-As a special case of the horizontal pushout pasting lemma we can extend a pushout square by equivalences on the left.
+As a special case of the horizontal pushout pasting lemma we can extend a pushout 𝒮quare by equivalences on the left.

-If we have a pushout square on the right, equivalences S' ≃ S and A' ≃ A, and a map f' : S' → A' making the left square commute, then the outer rectangle is again a pushout.
+If we have a pushout 𝒮quare on the right, equivalences S' ≃ S and A' ≃ A, and a map f' : S' → A' making the left square commute, then the outer rectangle is again a pushout.